yasmin-io/daily-planner/README.md

 ## Future Tests (Bugs & Fixes)

-> There are currently no updates or corrections that need to be made.
+> There are currently bugs or corrections that need to be made.

+### Updates

+Future update ideas would be to experiment with ways to further improve the CSS and styling of the website.
+I would love to redesign it in my style, although following the mockup is a crucial skill.
+Despite this not being the best I can do with the styling and design, it is more beneficial to display that I am able to follow a that is presented to me.

+Another would be to add a block colored 'save' logo for the button after the user has saved their task.
+This would be a nice extra feature for the user to be able to see when information has actually been saved, versus just typed but not saved.

 ---